Odometer fraud in Queensland: the law, the regulators, and what buyers can do.

 A car with 80,000 kilometres on the clock is worth more than the same car with 160,000.
 That simple fact is what makes odometer tampering profitable and persistent.
 It is also what makes it illegal under multiple overlapping laws, and why both a criminal prosecution and a consumer law claim can follow a single altered reading.

-Motor dealers in Queensland must be licenced under the Motor Dealers and Chattel Auctioneers Act 2014 (Qld).
+Motor dealers in Queensland must be licensed under the Motor Dealers and Chattel Auctioneers Act 2014 (Qld).
 That Act imposes conduct obligations on licensees that go beyond the general consumer law.
-A licenced dealer who tampers with an odometer, or who sells a vehicle knowing the odometer reading is false, is in breach of the licencing regime and risks disciplinary action by the OFT in addition to any criminal or civil consequences.
+A licensed dealer who tampers with an odometer, or who sells a vehicle knowing the odometer reading is false, is in breach of the licensing regime and risks disciplinary action by the OFT in addition to any criminal or civil consequences.

 The OFT’s powers are substantial.
 It can investigate suspected breaches by requiring the production of records, inspecting vehicles, and compelling cooperation.
 Where a breach is established, the OFT can impose fines and penalties, seek compensation for affected consumers, issue compliance orders, and suspend or cancel the dealer’s licence.
 Licence cancellation is, in practice, the most serious consequence for a dealership: it ends the ability to carry on business.

-Importantly, tampering with an odometer is a criminal offence in Queensland regardless of whether the person is a licenced dealer.
-Under Queensland law, it is an offence to alter an odometer with the intention of misrepresenting the distance a vehicle has travelled, whether the misrepresentation makes the reading appear lower or higher.
-The maximum penalty is a fine of $28,750 or two years imprisonment.
-A private seller who winds back a speedo before listing a car online is exposed to the same criminal provision as a dealer who does it systematically.
+Importantly, tampering with an odometer is a criminal offence in Queensland regardless of whether the person is a licensed dealer.
+Queensland law creates two separate offences.
+Under section 219 of the Motor Dealers and Chattel Auctioneers Act 2014 (Qld), it is an offence to tamper with or replace a vehicle’s odometer with intent to misrepresent the distance the vehicle has travelled, whether the misrepresentation makes the reading appear lower or higher: the maximum penalty is 200 penalty units (currently $34,540) or two years imprisonment.
+Under section 218, it is a separate offence to wilfully make a false or misleading representation about the total distance a vehicle has travelled: the maximum penalty is 540 penalty units (currently $93,258).
+A private seller who winds back a speedo before listing a car online is exposed to the same criminal provisions as a dealer who does it systematically.

 The Australian Consumer Law angle.